 However, there are several effective treatments for dry eye disease, and finding the right one for you is key to successful dry eye disease treatment.

 The most common reason for dry eye disease is lipid deficiency.
-Tears contain two components: aqueous (mostly water), and lipid.
+Tears contain two main components: aqueous (mostly water), and lipid.
 The lipid – or oily – part slows down the evaporation of tears, and helps lubricate the surface.
 The lipid part gets applied to the tear film on your eye every time you blink, as it is produced by small structures in your eyelids called meibomian glands, and squeezed out each time you blink.

 The meibomian glands can sometimes get blocked (sometimes the oily lipids become more solid) and this means your tears evaporate far faster, which results in dry eye.